ynt29/Olympics_Project/README.md

 * Report of Exploration
 ----------------------------------------------
 ### About Project
-The Olympics Medal Project is exploratory analysis of Summer and Winter Olympics medalists, countries and continental from the first to the latest games\
+The Olympics Medal Project is exploratory analysis of the Summer and Winter Olympics participation, medalists and sports from the first to the latest games.
+In which for this project mostly emphasize at the Summer games because my country, Thailand, is a tropical country, participated and succeeded at that.
-It's analysis in 3 levels as follows;
-* International level
-* Continental level (This project will analyze in Asia Continent)
-* National level (This project will analyze in Thailand)

 ----------------------------------------------
 ### About Contributor